AlwinEsch/inputstream.nxmsl/README.md

 # inputstream.nxmsl (1.0.0)

-This is a dash mpd file addon for kodi's new InputStream Interface.
+This is an addon for kodi's new InputStream Interface.

-- this addon is part of the official kodi repository and part of each kodi installation
+- this addon is currently not part of the official kodi repository

 ##### Decrypting:
 Decrypting is not implemented.
 But it is prepared!